ishaankejriwal/responsible-ai-content/responsible-ai-content/sepsis-risk-prediction/te.rst

   - Reference: `Assessing socioeconomic bias in machine learning algorithms in health care: a case study of the HOUSES index <https://pubmed.ncbi.nlm.nih.gov/35396996/>`__
+  - Monitored Metric (Yes/No):
+  - Recommended Responsible Party for Monitoring (Developer/Implementer):
+  - Recommended Notification of Significant Changes (Yes/No, Describe when notification of other party is recommended):

 - **Differential Missingness**